nimostic/nimostic/README.md

 ---

 ## 🚀 About Me
-🎓 Currently learning and exploring new technologies
+🎓 Studying **BSc in Computer Science & Engineering** at **BUBT**, 5th Semester 🎓 Currently learning and exploring new technologies
-💻 I love building projects with HTML, CSS, Tailwind CSS, JavaScript, Node.js, Python, C, C++, MySQL, and Java
-🎯 Passionate about software engineering and problem-solving (Codeforces enthusiast)
-🎮 Gamer at heart, and a proud Real Madrid fan 🏆
+💻 Skilled in HTML, CSS, Tailwind CSS, JavaScript, Node.js, Python, C, C++, MySQL, Java 🎯 Passionate about software engineering and problem-solving 🎮 Gamer at heart, and a proud Real Madrid fan 🏆

 ---